daniel-conn17/FuzzyForests/cran_comments.md

 The policies require a few seconds per example, not a few minutes.
 I also noticed multiple R processes running for minutes."

 Some code from the examples is currently not checked because I believe that they take too long to run.
 These examples should take between 5-10 seconds.
 Now multiple R processes should not be running.

+Response to feedback from Professor Uwe Ligges:
+"Possibly mis-spelled words in DESCRIPTION:
+  RFE (10:51)
+  WGCNA (16:28)
+  randomForest (15:48)

+Please single quote software names."
+The acronym RFE was removed and WGCNA and randomForest are single quoted.

+"Package has a VignetteBuilder field but no prebuilt vignette index."
+VignetteBuilder has been removed